Contents insurance comparison: our ultimate guide

 But – our Contents insurance policy is pay-as-you-go, and there are no extra charges for paying monthly.
 In fact, it’s the only way you can have it!
 This means you keep your immediate costs lower without spending more in the long-term.

-If you're looking for the best Contents insurance, the short answer is it really depends on your personal set up and what you need covered.
+If you're looking for the best contents insurance for renters, the short answer is it really depends on your personal set up and what you need covered.

 While there are some features which are nearly always included, no matter the provider, most policies will also have 'add-ons'.
 This means you can custom your cover by adding the extra cover you need, or not, meaning you won't pay for the cover you don't need!